IMAGINARY/warming-navigator/README.md

 - `wheelRegionHorYearVert` (`<boolean>`, default: `true`): Whether to use the horizontal wheel direction for the region and the vertical wheel direction for the year or vice versa.

+## Station setup

+For setting up this exhibit on a Raspberry Pi 3B+, please follow the [setup guide](station/README.md).

 ## Compilation

 This web application is built using several compilable languages: